Citation:

 Abstract:

 Pediatric brain cancer is the leading cause of disease-related mortality in children, and many aggressive tumors still lack effective treatment strategies.
-Despite extensive studies characterizing these tumor genomes, alternative transcriptional splicing patterns remain underexplored.
-Here, we systematically characterized aberrant alternative splicing across pediatric brain tumors, identifying pediatric high-grade gliomas (HGGs) among the most heterogeneous.
-Through integration with UniProt Knowledgebase annotations, we identified 12,145 splice events in 5,424 genes, leading to functional changes in protein activation, folding, and localization.
-We discovered that the master splicing factor and cell-cycle modulator, CDC-like kinase 1 (CLK1), is aberrantly spliced in HGGs to include exon 4, resulting in a gain of two phosphorylation sites and subsequent activation of CLK1.
-Inhibition of CLK1 with Cirtuvivint in the pediatric HGG KNS-42 cell line significantly decreased both cell viability and proliferation in a dose-dependent manner.
-Morpholino-mediated depletion of CLK1 exon 4 splicing reduced RNA expression, protein abundance, and cell viability.
-Notably, KNS-42 cells treated with the CLK1 exon 4 morpholino demonstrated differential expression impacting 78 genes and differential splicing with loss or gain of a functional site in 193 genes annotated as oncogene or tumor suppressor genes (TSGs).
-These genes were enriched for cancer-associated pathways, with 15 identified as significant gene dependencies in pediatric HGGs.
-Our findings highlight a dependency of pediatric HGGs on CLK1 and its roles contributing to tumor splicing heterogeneity through transcriptional dysregulation of splicing factors and transcriptional modulation of oncogenes.
-Overall, aberrant splicing in HGGs and other pediatric brain tumors represents a potentially targetable oncogenic pathway contributing to tumor growth and maintenance.
+We characterized aberrant alternative splicing across pediatric brain tumors, identifying pediatric high-grade gliomas (HGGs) among the most heterogeneous.
+Annotating these events with UniProt, we identified 11,940 splice events in 5,368 genes leading to potential protein function changes.
+We discovered CDC-like kinase 1 (CLK1) is aberrantly spliced to include exon 4, resulting in a gain of two phosphorylation sites and subsequent activation.
+Inhibition of CLK1 with Cirtuvivint significantly decreased both cell viability and proliferation in the pediatric HGG KNS-42 cell line.
+Morpholino-mediated depletion of CLK1 exon 4 splicing reduced RNA expression, protein abundance, and cell viability with concurrent differential expression of 78 cancer genes and differential splicing at functional sites in 193 cancer genes.
+Our findings highlight a dependency of pediatric HGGs on CLK1 and represent a promising therapeutic strategy.

 Epub: